nagadomi/nunif/waifu2x/README.md

 # Current limitations

-training is not supported.
+Training is not supported yet.

-When `--image-lib pil`(default), 16bit image is not supported.
+When `--image-lib pil`(default), 16bit image output is not supported.
 If you want to use `--depth 16`, specify `--image-lib wand`.

+When `--format jpeg` is specified, the transparent areas of the image will be set to white background and the alpha channel will be removed.

+When `--format jpeg` or `--format webp` is specified, image-gamma value(gAMA) is ignored (removed from the output image).

 # Note